 Chatarpaul Law Firm files lawsuit against CORBION d/b/a/ Caravan Ingredients Inc.

-RACE AND ETHNICITY DISCRIMINATION LAWSUIT FILED AGAINST CORBION AND ITS HUMAN RESOURCES MANAGER FOR FIRING A LONG-TERM MINORITY EMPLOYEE WHO HAD BEEN EMPLOYED FOR 20 YEARS, WHILE FAILING TO DISCIPLINE A RECENTLY HIRED WHITE EMPLOYEE FOR FAR WORST CONDUCT.
+RACE AND ETHNICITY DISCRIMINATION LAWSUIT FILED AGAINST CORBION, STEPHANIE WYPSEK, CORBON’S HUMAN RESOURCES MANAGER (HRM) AND SCOTT MULLIGAN, CORBION’S OPERATION MANAGER (OPM), FOR FIRING A LONG-TERM MINORITY EMPLOYEE WHO HAD BEEN EMPLOYED FOR 20 YEARS, WHILE FAILING TO DISCIPLINE A RECENTLY HIRED WHITE EMPLOYEE FOR FAR WORST CONDUCT.

 We filed a Race and Ethnicity Discrimination case against CORBION d/b/a/ Caravan Ingredients Inc. on behalf a client who worked for Corbion for 20 years and was fired for engaging in what he believed was workplace banter with a white co-worker.